erenkulaksiz/Notal/README.md

 ## About ./deprecated/notal-old and ./deprecated/notal-root

 ./deprecated file contains old versions of Notal. notal-old was built with [NextUI](https://nextui.org/) and lacked many things.
 I refactored the code then made `notal-root`.
 Which later on, i refactored code again and switched to `notal-ts` with TypeScript and currently building it back from scratch.
-You can use same .env.local file from `notal-ts` to `notal-root & notal-old`, they use same API's
+You can use same .env.local file from `notal-ts` to `notal-root & notal-old`, because they use same API's

 ## Mobile Application

-Mobile App of Notal is being built under notal/app folder, with React Native
+Mobile App of Notal is being built under notal/app folder, with React Native (WIP)

 ## Devnote